jad-moawad/jadmoawad.github.io/_pages/cv.md

             <strong>Postdoctoral Researcher</strong>, Institute of New Economic Thinking, University of Oxford, Oxford, United Kingdom
           </div>
           <ul class="cv-bullet-list">
-            <li>Led quantitative analyses on savings and investing behaviors across Europe and the US, uncovering key patterns that informed policy recommendations.</li>
+            <li>Spearheaded quantitative analyses using machine learning on savings and investing behaviors across Europe and the US, uncovering key patterns that informed policy recommendations for financial well-being.</li>
-            <li>Designed and conducted randomised controlled trials to assess the impact of financial education interventions on investment behaviour.
-Treatment led to an 18 percentage point improvement in participants' final decision outcomes.</li>
-            <li>Developed comprehensive survey instruments using Qualtrics, resulting in 15% higher completion rates and improved data quality.</li>
+            <li>Led a randomized controlled trial (RCT) evaluating financial education’s impact on investment behavior, improving participants’ financial decision-making by 18 percentage points.</li>
+            <li> Designed and deployed a 16-item survey using Qualtrics to gather data for a randomized controlled trial (RCT) on investing behavior.
+Recruited a demographically representative sample of 2,500+ people from the U.S. through Prolific, yielding high-quality data for causal analyses.</li>
             <li>Managed complex pipelines, integrating, cleaning, and transforming data from diverse sources for cross-national comparative analyses.</li>
+            <li>Published 2 peer-reviewed articles in high-impact journals, demonstrating strong analytical capabilities and research expertise.</li>
           </ul>
         </div>